For those that don't know

 - Tamped dimensions of standard 14"x26" bags at a

-3" high.
-If you choose, you can pack up to double the
+by 3" high.
+If you choose, you can pack up to double

-amount of fill in the same size bag to achieve a 60 lb.
+the amount of fill in the same size bag to achieve a

-(Bigger bags mean fewer bags, but they're much harder to
+x 4".
+(Bigger bags mean fewer bags, but they're much

 With the basic materials (bags, dirt, barbed wire to